 When creating desserts my mission is to re-appropriate something delicious, but less healthy, that I used to love in my childhood.
 The result must be a far healthier version of an old favourite, with absolutely no taste sacrifice.
 This means playing around with healthier ingredients until magic suddenly happens.
 This recipe was no exception.

-The secret ingredients are actually essential for providing the doughy consistency of the easter egg filling.
+The chickpeas are actually essential for providing the doughy consistency of the Easter egg filling.
 Without them, it would be impossible to mould the dough into egg shapes.
 Surprisingly, they don’t change the flavour of the dough at all, but simply provide it with structural support (and a sneaky protein boost).
 The peanut butter dough tastes just like cookie dough so could also be used as raw cookie dough bites.
 I bet they would be great with some dark chocolate chips mixed though and then rolled into balls and covered in coconut...